 At the Sky Ridge Cancer Center, our team uses the most advanced treatment and therapies available to find and treat colon cancer at the earliest stage possible.
 We will create a treatment plan that is right for you – all in a compassionate, healing environment close to your home.

 Did you know that colorectal cancer is the third most common cancer diagnosed in both men and women in the United States?
 However, it is up to 90% curable if detected early.
-So, no butts, no excuses...get screened.
+The American Cancer Society now recommends that adults at average risk of colorectal cancer start regular screening at age 45.
+No butts, no excuses...get screened.

 What is Colon Cancer?